 The city also benefits from customs revenues.
 U.S. exports to Peru grew 37% in 2010.
 Principal U.S. exports to Peru in 2010 were machinery, chemicals, computer and electronics, petroleum and oil products, and transportation equipment.
 Fish, forestry products, wood, newspapers and books, and food products were the fastest growing sectors.

-With the goal of helping you optimize your contracting of ocean freight transportation to Callao, we’d like to advise you on the two basic options that you have available here: full container (FCL) or groupage (LCL).
+With the goal of helping you optimize your contracting of ocean freight to Callao, we’d like to advise you on the two basic options that you have available here: full container (FCL) or groupage (LCL).

 Lastly, another way of measuring its capacity is by American or Standard Pallets.
 A 20 foot container can fit 10 of those, while the 40 foot containers 20 of those type of pallets.